eventphone/rfpproxy/README.md

 `iptables -t nat -I PREROUTING 1 -d 172.20.23.1 -p tcp --dport 16321 -j DNAT --to 172.20.23.1:16000`

-for TPROXY (real IPs in OMM / MGR) add the following commands in addition to the `-t` switch:
+for TPROXY (real IPs in OMM / MGR) add the following commands in addition to the `-t -H 127.0.0.1` command line arguments:

 ```
 ip -4 rule add from 127.0.0.1/8 iif lo table 100